Multiple lentigines syndrome in Adult

 - Touraine centrofacial lentiginosis – lentigines (central face and lips, spares mucosa, none elsewhere), bone abnormalities, dysraphia, endocrine disorders, neurologic disease

-- Inherited patterned lentiginosis in black patients – lentigines (central face, hands, feet, buttocks; spares mucous membranes), no other associated systemic abnormalities
+- Inherited patterned lentiginosis in patients of African descent – lentigines (central face, hands, feet, buttocks; spares mucous membranes), no other associated systemic abnormalities

 - Segmental and agminated lentiginosis – may have no associated systemic manifestations

 - Cantú (hyperkeratosis-hyperpigmentation) syndrome

 - Cowden disease

 - Bannayan-Riley-Ruvalcaba syndrome

 - Nevus spilus – appears as a circumscribed patch of light brown hyperpigmentation with smaller, darker pigmented macules or papules within the patch